ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   in the error message.
 For example, the certificate was of an unsupported type, or the certificate was revoked by its signer.
   A TAM receiving this error might attempt to use an alternate certificate.

+ERR_ATTESTATION_REQUIRED (7)
+: Indicates attestation of the TAM is required at the TEEP Agent side, and to request additional round of QueryRequest and Query Response to be performed before proceeding to update message.

 ERR_CERTIFICATE_EXPIRED (9)
 : A certificate has expired or is not currently